1. Writing ERC-20 Smart Contract

 }

-In addition, it prevents sending token from or to zero address using require
+In addition, it prevents sending token from or to zero address using `require` as below.

 function _transfer(address sender, address recipient, uint256 amount) internal {